Methodology

 4.1 Survey population

-The survey population was children aged 0 to 14 living in private residential accommodation[5] (opens in a new tab) in England.
+The survey population was children aged 0 to 14 living in private residential accommodation[18] in England.
+This survey population mirrors previous survey waves, except for the 2019 wave, for which the survey population was children aged 0 to 4[19].

 Although the sampling units were children, the interview for each selected child was conducted with an appropriate adult (defined as an adult within the child’s household with ‘main or shared responsibility for making decisions about the child’s childcare’).